discoverygarden/islandora_job/README.md

 ## Usage

 This module aims to be as simple and ‘Drupal-y’ as possible.
 To register a function as a job, your module must implement `hook_register_job()`.
 This hook must return an array whose keys are the names of the functions you want to be jobs, and whose values are an associative array modeled after the input to `module_load_include`.
+If you define a new job or enable a module that implements jobs, you’ll have to restart all workers for the jobs to be processed.

 For example, in your .module file:
 ```php